Livestock & Grazing

 compute_grassland_calibration

-• Input: Solved network (feed-calibrated scenario)
+• Input: Solved network (uncalibrated scenario)

-• Output: data/curated/grassland_forage_calibration.csv
+• Output: data/curated/calibration/grassland_yield.csv, fodder_conversion.csv, exogenous_forage.csv

 • Script: workflow/scripts/compute_grassland_calibration.py